-Therefore, the Commission finds that the project, as conditioned, minimizes impacts to public views to and along the coast and thus, is consistent with Section 30251 of the Coastal Act.
+Therefore, the Commission finds that the project, as conditioned, minimizes adverse effects to public views to and along the coast and minimizes the alteration of natural landforms.
+Therefore, the Commission finds that the proposed project, as conditioned, is consistent with Section 30251 of the Coastal Act.